JacobZavita/E-Commerce_Back_End/README.md

 # Installation
 Clone from github and run npm i in CLI
 # Usage
-Fire up the app in CLI with node app.js
+Fire up the app in CLI with node app.js.
+Follow the commands from there to add/read/update/delete data as needed.
 # License
 This project is licensed under the MIT terms.
 # Contributing